stlk/slack-toggl-report/readme.md

   -h, --help  show this help message and exit
 ```

-## Slack

-You can use `dotenv-run python slack-report.py` to post report to slack.

-## Requirements
+## Installation

-Python 3.5
+Python 3.5 or newer is required.
+This project uses [pipenv](https://docs.pipenv.org/).
+You can install it using `pip install pipenv`.

 ```
-pip install -r requirements.txt
+pipenv install
 ```

+## Usage

+You can use `pipenv run python slack-report.py` to post report to slack.

 ## Contributors